Zum Hauptinhalt springen

 But we can take back some control by ensuring that our bodies are set up to respond to what the day throws at us.
 Here's what to eat to ward off those negative feelings.

-There are many dietary factors that can affect our mood but one key aspect that evidence has shown makes a big difference is our blood sugar.
+There are many dietary factors that can affect our mood but one key aspect that Beweise has shown makes a big difference is our blood sugar.
 To retain optimal function, the brain and the rest of the body need a steady supply of glucose, or 'blood sugar', to maintain concentration and general mood.

-Wie hoch sollte mein Blutzuckerspiegel sein?
+Was sollte mein Blutzuckerspiegel sein?

 Lesen Sie unten weiter